Expensify/k2-extension/README.md

 To publish a new version of this extension, you should follow these steps:

-1. Bump the version number in `dist/manifest.json` (use major.minor.patch version scheme)
+1. Make sure the version number was bumped in `assets/manifest.json` (use major.minor.patch version scheme)
-1. Bump the version number in `package.json` to match
+1. Make sure the version number in `package.json` matches
-1. Add a new change log entry in `CHANGELOG.md`
+1. Make sure a new change log entry was added in `CHANGELOG.md`
+1. Run `npm run build` to output the minified code in the `/dist` directory
-1. Run `gulp package` which will generate a `dist.zip` file
+1. Run `npm run package` which will generate a `dist.zip` file

 ## Chrome
 1. Go to the [Chrome Web Store Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard)